luisalro/miax-MeanReversionwithBB_InvestmentAlgorithm/README.md

-This exercise was created by Guillermo Melendez , professor from mIA-X master's degree at BME Institute.
+This lab was created by Guillermo Melendez , professor from mIA-X master's degree at BME Institute.
 Scripts can be programmed in either Python or R.

 ### Instructions